-Between 1983 and 1985 the fastest computer in the world was the Cray X-MP: Its two 105MHz processors paired with 16MB memory produced a performance of 1 million operations per second.
+Between 1983 and 1985 the fastest computer in the world was the Cray X-MP: Its two 105MHz processors combined with memory of 16MB they produced a performance of 1 million operations per second.

 The price?
 15 million dollars plus the cost of hard drives.

-It was used for complex calculations and early CGI animations (including an animated Marvel intro in 1986, featuring a silvery, super-agile Spiderman).
+It was used for complex calculations and for first animations in CGI (including an animated intro by Marvel in 1986, with a silver and very agile Spiderman).

 Today, an Apple iPhone XS is 1500 times faster and 15000 times cheaper.
 We generally use it for selfies.